Browse by Medical Category

 Go To Specialties

-Arthur Kim, M.D. is the Director of the Viral Hepatitis Clinic in the Division of Infectious Diseases at Massachusetts General Hospital and Assistant Professor of Medicine at Harvard Medical School.
+Arthur Kim, M.D. is the Director of the Viral Hepatitis Clinic in the Division of Infectious Diseases at Massachusetts General Hospital and Associate Professor of Medicine at Harvard Medical School.
 He received his medical degree at Harvard Medical School and trained in internal medicine at MGH and infectious diseases at MGH/Brigham and Women's Hospital.
 He expresses a longstanding interest in those living with HCV, especially in special populations such as acute infection, prisoners, post-transplantation, and HIV co-infection.
 He currently is co-PI or co-investigator of NIH-funded studies examining the immunology and immunogenetics of HCV infection.
 Dr. Kim serves on the AASLD/IDSA committee that provides online guidance at http://hcvguidelines.org.
 He focuses on HBV, HCV, and HIV/HCV co-infected patients and especially welcomes referrals of those suspected to have early or acute infection and/or with a history of drug use.
 Dr. Kim also has many years of experience with inpatient transplant infectious disease and outpatient travel advice.

 My research interests are related to hepatitis C virus (HCV) infection in special populations.
 I have three primary areas of focus: